kensho/multi-cypress/README.md

 DEBUG=multi ...
 ```

-The generated GitLab CI also collects the screenshots collected by Cypress as artifacts
+The generated GitLab CI also collects the screenshots (and videos)
+collected by Cypress as artifacts

 ```
 .job_template: &e2e_test_definition